-If you’re a home office newbie, or still struggling with it after your first year in, chances are you need to modify some habits and establish better routines.
-Here are my 10 best tips for working from home effectively, taken from 26 years of experience as a remote worker.
+If you’re a home office newbie, or if you’re still struggling with the whole #wfh or hybrid office model, chances are you need to modify some habits and establish better routines.
+Here are my 10 best tips for working from home effectively, taken from 27 years of experience as a remote worker.

 Structure Your Workday

 Some people who were new to home office went a bit crazy when #wfh went mainstream.
 They were sleeping in, joining Zoom meetings in their pajamas—or not at all—, and disappearing for hours at a time during working hours.